yondonfu/comfystream/.devcontainer/README.md

 ## Setting the Python Environment

-Conda is not initiated in the bash shell to provide better interoperability with VS Code Shell Integration.
+Conda is initialized in the bash shell with no environment activated to provide better interoperability with VS Code Shell Integration.

-To launch a new terminal in either `comfystream` or `comfyui` environment:
+VS Code will automatically activate the `comfystream` environment, unless you change it:

 1. From VSCode, press `Ctrl-Shift-P`.
 2. Choose `Python: Select Interpreter`.
 3. Select `comfystream` or `comfyui`.
 4. Open a new terminal, you will see the environment name to the left of the bash terminal.

+Alternatively, you may activate an environment manually with `conda activate comfyui` or `conda activate comfystream`

 > [!NOTE] NOTE For more information, see [Python environments in VS Code](https://code.visualstudio.com/docs/python/environments)